uw-acme/qlaser_zcu/docs/glossary_terms.rst

   PMOD
     A small I/O module that can be plugged into a PMOD connector on a FPGA board.
 PMOD modules are used to add additional functionality to a FPGA board, such as digital-to-analog conversion and communication interfaces in this project.

+  FMC
+    FPGA Mezzanine Card.
+A standard for connecting high-speed I/O devices to a FPGA board.
+FMC connectors are used to connect high-speed DACs to the FPGA board in this project.

   SPI
     Serial Peripheral Interface.
 A synchronous serial communication interface that is used to communicate between the FPGA and external DACs.

+  UART
+    Universal Asynchronous Receiver-Transmitter.
+A hardware device that is used to communicate between the FPGA and a computer or other devices.
+UART is used to send and receive data between the FPGA and the processing system in this project.
+This is can be commonly found in USB cables conneting various devices.

   bitstream
     A file that contains the configuration data for an FPGA.
 The bitstream is loaded into the FPGA to configure it.